eanderson-ei/mi2-dashboard/README.md

 The `app.index_string` variable allows us to change the name in the internet browser tab to 'MI2 Dashboard' by specifying the <title> tag.

 Store a logo, favicon, and custom css or javascript in a folder `./assets/` and they will automatically be discovered by Dash.
 Save the external stylesheet as your css if you want to edit or amend it.
 See [docs](https://dash.plotly.com/external-resources) for more.
 Note that David Comfort found the css files unavailable on Heroku when using`dash_auth` and so saved them to codepen.io.
+Using, bootstrap, I had no issues.

 I wasn't sure how the index.py file resolved the landing page, so I amended the callback to be: